It's Gonna Be Me: Background and development

 In 1999, Max Martin, Andreas Carlsson, and Rami Yacoub went to Key West, Florida, to write another single after NSYNC finished recording "Bye Bye Bye" (2000).
 After Carlsson whistled the eventual melody of "It's Gonna Be Me", Martin told him to include it in the track.

-Carlsson was inspired by the love triangle in Rupert Holmes' "Him" (1980) and by Joe Jackson's "Steppin' Out" (1982), which influenced the melody of the lyric "You don't want to lose it again, but I'm not like them".
+The love triangle in Rupert Holmes' "Him" (1980) and by Joe Jackson's "Steppin' Out" (1982) inspired Carlsson, which influenced the melody of the lyric "You don't want to lose it again, but I'm not like them".

-On the weekend of July 17 to 18, 1999, the band recorded vocals for the song in Battery Studios during their break from performing on the NSYNC in Concert tour in New York.
+On the weekend of July 17 to 18, 1999, the band recorded vocals for the song at Battery Studios during their break from the NSYNC in Concert tour in New York.
 They also traveled to Stockholm, Sweden, where they recorded additional vocals in Cheiron Studios.
 During recording, Martin consciously wanted the lyrics to be sung in a specific way, NSYNC member JC Chasez told Billboard: "ET'S GONNA BAY MAY!" instead of "It's gonna be ME".
 Rami said Zomba Group founder Clive Calder told Justin Timberlake to over-pronounce the lyric.